hotwired/hotwire-native-site/_source/overview/02_basic_navigation.md

 By default, every tapped link _pushes_ a new screen onto the native stack.
 Hotwire Native uses platform-specific animations and native components so interactions feel smooth.
 To users, it feels like a native app because it _is_ a native app!

 The framework also applies a few sane defaults.
 Navigating to the _current_ page's URL path (again) will _replace_ the screen on the stack.
 You can also manually trigger a _replace_ action by adding `data-turbo-action="replace"` to links and forms.
-This will cause the visited page to replace the current screen (not push a new one) and load the new contents.
+This will cause the visited page to replace the current screen (rather than pushing a new one) and load the new contents.

 ## Caching

  Navigating to the _previous_ page's URL path will _pop_ the screen off the stack back to the previous screen.
-This animation uses a cached screenshot further blending the gap to native screens.
-On iOS, the interactive pop gesture - dragging your finger from the far left of the screen - is also supported and feels great.
+This animation uses a cached screenshot, further blending the gap to native screens.
+On iOS, the interactive pop gesture – dragging your finger from the far left of the screen – is also supported and feels great.

 ## External Links